Sore nipples from breastfeeding? Expert tips for relief

 Be mindful when removing baby from your breast.
 Gently break the suction [] first by slipping your finger into the side of your baby's mouth

-Alternate breastfeeding positions to ensure milk is thoroughly draining
+Alternate breastfeeding positions to check that milk is thoroughly draining

 Check with a lactation consultant if you have any questions about your baby’s latch